 Learn the latest standards in resuscitation!
-All of our First Aid, CPR and AED courses follow the latest standards (2010 / 2011) put out by the International Liaison Committee on Resuscitation (ILCOR), the American Heart Association (AHA) and the Heart and Stroke Foundation of Canada (HSFC).
+All of our First Aid, CPR and AED courses follow the latest standards put out by the International Liaison Committee on Resuscitation (ILCOR), the Canadian Red Cross, and the Heart and Stroke Foundation of Canada (HSFC).
 In these courses you will learn about:

-CPR-A is a 3-4 hour course focusing on basic life support skills for adults.
+CPR-A is a 3-4 hour course focusing on basic life support skills for adult patients.
 CPR-A is appropriate training for fitness instructors, people who work in long term care facilities, and people who want to learn CPR skills to care for a parent or spouse.
 A complete list of course content can be found to the right.

 CPR-C is a 5-6 hour course that focuses on basic life support skills for babies, children, and adults.
 CPR-C is appropriate for people with a general interest in CPR and is often a pre-requisite for educational programs.

-The CPR-HCP course costs $80 per participant, which includes all taxes and a full colour manual.
-Canadian Red Cross CPR-HCP certification is valid for 3 years.
+The CPR-C course costs $75 per participant, which includes all taxes and a full colour manual (Digital).

-How to register for a CPR Course?
+How do I register for a CPR Course?

 Our CPR courses are currently offered on a group course basis only, and are available to groups of 8 or more throughout the Greater Vancouver area (Vancouver, Burnaby, New Westminster, Port Moody, Coquitlam, Port Coquitlam, Maple Ridge, Langley, Cloverdale, Surrey, White Rock, Delta, Richmond, North Vancouver, West Vancouver) and the Fraser Valley (Mission, Aldergrove, Abbotsford, Chilliwack).